 Ada Byron Lovelace and The Thinking Machine by Laurie Wallmark, illustrated by April Chu

 Ada’s father was the famous poet Lord Byron, but her mother had a passion for geometry.
 Measles left her temporarily paralyzed and blind but her mother kept her mind sharp by quizzing Ada on math problems.
-Her gift with numbers led to meeting Charles Babbage, a famous inventor, and mathematician.
+Her gift with numbers led to her meeting Charles Babbage, a famous inventor, and mathematician.

 Who Says Women Can’t Be Doctors?: The Story of Elizabeth Blackwell by Tanya Lee Stone

-It’s hard to imagine today that women weren’t allowed to become doctors and the obstacles placed in their ways.
+It’s hard to imagine today that women weren’t allowed to become doctors and the obstacles placed in their way.
 Elizabeth Blackwell is to thank women in the field of medicine.
 This is her story of how her determination opened the doors for all the female doctors to come. [picture book biography, ages 6 and up]

 Marvelous Mattie: How Margaret E. Knight Became an Inventor by Emily Arnold McCully